-Special Major for the Bachelor of Arts Degree
+Special Major for the Bachelor's Degree

-The special major for a Bachelor of Arts degree provides an opportunity for students to engage in an individualized course of study leading to a degree when legitimate academic and professional goals are not accommodated by standard degree majors.
+The special major for a bachelor's degree (either a Bachelor of Arts or a Bachelor of Science) provides an opportunity for students to engage in an individualized course of study leading to a degree when legitimate academic and professional goals are not accommodated by standard degree majors.
 The special major consists of correlated studies in two or more fields.
 It is not intended as a means of bypassing normal graduation requirements or a means by which students may graduate who fail to complete the degree major in which they are enrolled.
-Also, students may not earn a special major as a dual major, and postbaccalaureate students are not eligible to earn a special major at the baccalaureate level.
+Also, students may not earn a special major as a double major, and postbaccalaureate students are not eligible to earn a special major at the baccalaureate level.

 The special major must be approved in the Office of the Provost and Vice President for Academic Affairs, with approval based upon a case-by-case justification.
 Candidates must have one full year of academic work (at least 30 units) still to be completed to meet minimum degree requirements.
-The minimum requirement for the special major is an approved program of 45 units at least 30 units of which must be upper-division work.
+The minimum total unit requirement for a special major is 120 units.
+The minimum requirement for the special major is an approved program of 45 units, at least 30 units of which must be upper-division work.
 Units applied to General Education requirements may not be counted.
 Also, a maximum of 6 independent study units may be included in the special major program.
-Any exception to this limit must be approved in writing by the provost and vice president for academic affairs upon written recommendation by the special major adviser prior to registration for the additional units.
+Any exception to this limit must be approved in writing by the Office of the Provost and Vice President for Academic Affairs upon written recommendation by the special major adviser prior to registration for the additional units.

 Students requesting a special major must obtain application forms from the Office of Advising Services.
-On these forms students must:
+On these forms students must do the following:

-1. prepare a statement giving their reasons for desiring a special major in terms of academic and professional goals and why these goals cannot be met through a standard major 2. develop a specific list of courses which would, in their opinions, lead to the stated academic and professional goals 3. secure the signed approval from the Office of Advising Services, as well as from the special major adviser and department chair in the areas from which the special major courses are drawn
+1. prepare a statement giving their reasons for desiring a special major in terms of academic and professional goals and why these goals cannot be met through a standard major 2. develop a specific list of courses which would, in their opinions, lead to the stated academic and professional goals 3. secure the signed approval from the Office of Advising Services, as well as from the special major adviser and department